dataluscorp/browser/toolkit/components/glean/docs/user/gifft.md

 **Note:** Using the Glean API replaces the Telemetry API.
 Do not use any mix of the two APIs for the same probe.

-## How to Mirror a Glean Metric to a Firefox Telemetry Probe
+## How to Mirror a Glean Metric to a Datalus Telemetry Probe

 For the mirror to work, you need three things:
 * A compatible Glean metric (defined in a `metrics.yaml`)